otto-de/api-guidelines/guidelines/020_guidelines/060_resources/1000_embedded-resources.md

 # Embedded resources

 The "hypertext cache pattern" allows servers to use embedded resources to dynamically reduce the number of requests a client makes, improving the efficiency and performance of the application.

-Clients SHOULD be automated for this purpose so that, for any given link relation, they will read from an embedded resource (if present) in preference to traversing a link.
+Clients should be automated for this purpose so that, for any given link relation, they will read from an embedded resource (if present) in preference to traversing a link.

-To activate this client behaviour for a given link, servers SHOULD add an embedded resource into the representation with the same relation.
+To activate this client behavior for a given link, servers should add an embedded resource into the representation with the same relation.

-Servers SHOULD NOT entirely "swap out" a link for an embedded resource (or vice versa) because client support for this technique is OPTIONAL.
+Servers should not entirely "swap out" a link for an embedded resource (or vice versa) because client support for this technique is OPTIONAL.

-The format used for embedded resources SHOULD be application/hal+json for private APIs.
-For public APIs, using the HAL format is mandatory.
+The format used for embedded resources should be application/hal+json for private APIs.
+For public APIs the format `application/hal+json` is mandatory.

-The following examples shows the hypertext cache pattern applied to an "author" link:
+The following examples show the hypertext cache pattern applied to an "author" link:

 _Before:_